 Family Partnership and Engagement is the process used to build authentic partnerships with families between school and home

 Why Family Partnership & Engagement?

 Families have a major influence on their children’s achievement, in fact, research indicates that parent involvement at home has more than double the impact on student test scores than parents’ education level of socioeconomic status.
 When schools, families, and community groups work together to support student learning, children tend to do better in school, stay in school longer, and like school more.

-Our Seattle Public Schools families are critical partners, please check out opportunities to engage or explore the links to the right!
+Our SPS families are critical partners, please check out opportunities to engage or explore the links to the right!

 Family engagement refers to school-family partnerships.
 It is the collaborative interaction between educators and families in activities that promote student learning and positive child and youth development at home, in school, and in the community, including but not limited to:

 - Regular, two-way and meaningful communication between parents and school personnel

 - Outreach to our diverse families